 For the fourth day in row lows were in the mid-to-upper 60s, about twenty degrees above average, and warmer than the typical high during this time of year (61°).
 Two of the days had record-high lows which are still standing (69° on the 25th, 66° on the 27th).

-The morning low of 28° was the coldest temperature ever recorded in October (a record that still stands).
+The morning low of 28° was the coldest temperature ever recorded in October in Central Park (a record that still stands).
 And for ten consecutive hours the temperature was 32° or colder (from midnight thru 10 AM).
-Under clear skies the afternoon high struggled to get to 43°, producing a daily mean temperature that was 16 degrees below average.
+Under clear skies the afternoon high struggled to get to 43°, resulting in a daily mean temperature that was 16 degrees below average.